beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 `p`, you can use the dereferenced pointer `p` _exactly as if it were the original variable `i`_!

-You almost have enough knowledge to handle an example.
+[i[`*` indirection operator](]You almost have enough knowledge to handle an example.
 The last tidbit you need to know is actually this: what is the dereference operator?
+It's actually called the _indirection operator_, because you're accessing values indirectly via the pointer.
-It is the asterisk, again: `*`.
+And it is the asterisk, again: `*`.
 Now, don't get this confused with the asterisk you used in the pointer declaration, earlier.
 They are the same character, but they have different meanings in different contexts^[That's not all!
 It's used in `/*comments*/` and multiplication and in function prototypes with variable length arrays!
 It's all the same `*`, but the context gives it different meaning.].